fluent-vue/docs/src/integrations/index.md

 # Tooling and integrations

-This is the list of official and third-party tools that support fluent-vue.
+This is the list of official and third-party tools that support `fluent-vue`.

 ## Official